thelocalvoid/placement-tool/README.md

 Thankfully, it was all worth the effort!

-We we're able to complete long stretches of roads in under 10 minutes (Guide posts on both sides, every 10-30m).
+We we're able to complete long stretches of roads in under 10 minutes (Guide posts on both sides, every 10-30 meters).

 ## Features of the tool